smaranchand/wp-steg/README.md

 WP-STEG is a WordPress security tool that identifies orphaned or draft media files in a WordPress instance.
 These are files such as images, documents, or PDFs that have been uploaded to the server but are either attached to draft posts or not attached to any published content.
 For example, a PDF uploaded to a draft post or a file uploaded but never referenced publicly in a post.

-If a WordPress site runs on a single- or two-tier architecture without any Content Delivery Network (CDN) and directory listing is enabled, one can browse the /wp-content/uploads/ directory and access media files, including those not intended for public viewing — at least for the moment.
+If a WordPress site runs on a web server without any Content Delivery Network (CDN) and directory listing is enabled, one can browse the /wp-content/uploads/ directory and access media files, including those not intended for public viewing — at least for the moment.
 This may result in the unintentional exposure of sensitive or private content using simple logic.

 WP-STEG operates by using the WP REST API to retrieve a list of media files that are currently linked to published posts.
 It then compares this list with the actual files present in the uploads directory (retrieved via directory listing).
 Any files found in the directory but missing from the API response are flagged as orphaned and potential leaks.